techidaily/site-howto/source/_posts/strategies-for-apps-that-wont-download-from-play-store-on-poco-x5-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 ![uninstall app](https://images.wondershare.com/drfone/article/2017/07/14997067161727.jpg "uninstall app")

-The App will be removed immediately and its icon will disappear from the Home Screen and you will notice an increase in the storage capacity of your device.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qObsqoJB9LI?si=ppqxfXzP0UL4J6Tp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/htnQWyEOCgc?si=fy86hi8_hTtbWAnw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+The App will be removed immediately and its icon will disappear from the Home Screen and you will notice an increase in the storage capacity of your device.

 ## Part 5: How to fix Camera Failed error by wiping Cache Partition?